 Graduate students serving as instructors for the department should anticipate teaching introductory undergraduate courses (1000 and 2000 level).
 With experience, graduate students may be considered as instructors for upper-division undergraduate courses (3000 level).
-Graduate instructors will not be approved to teach 4000-5000 level courses (the MPA Director makes independent judgments about courses taught for the MPA program).
+Graduate will rarely be approved to teach 4000-5000 level courses (the MPA Director makes independent judgments about courses taught for the MPA program).